alignedfibers/TheNotebook/Setup_VM_Noble24.04/1mod_vmconfig.md

 23. Select Time Zone: You can point and click here, so go ahead and select, move ahead.
 24. Create Username: Set your username and some password, use easypass it will allow.
 25. Remove CD and Reboot: Once complete, shut off vm, click view>details, remove cd.
-26. Booting into graphical login: Might work but will likely get black screen.
+26. Booting into graphical login: Boot it.
+Might work but will likely get black screen.
 2X.
 Black Screen Workaround: No login screen or black screen.
 Start ssh server module.
 ```